jokull/awesome-reykjavik/docs/index.md

 A guide to moving to Reykjavík and the capital region.

 Pages that are not yet linked are suggestions for pages.
 We welcome contributions.
-See [how to contibute](#how-to-contribute) below.
+See [how to contribute](#how-to-contribute) below.

 ## Guides